Travellers Worldwide is reader-supported. If you buy a product we link to, we may earn a commission.

 • Prices for flights/hotels won’t drop until November

-The worst time to visit is also one of the least busy times to go to Austin – July and August.
+The worst time to visit Austin is also one of the least busy times to go – July and August.
 Above, we covered some of the highlights of visiting during this less-crowded period at the peak of summer.

 But we need to talk about the stark reality of going at the height of Austin’s hot and humid summer season.
 Average highs are around 95F in July and August, which may not sound bad, but it’s stifling when combined with the average humidity levels around 88%.